PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "The cunning, fat guy who outsmarts everybody in the end."

-"I don't understand," said Rattick, the truth for once.
+"I don't understand," said Rattick, speaking the truth for once.

 "Rattick, I want to hire you.
 Now before you protest, here's 10 gold pieces.
 Now there's more where that came from.
 Plenty more.
 I seek an audience with the Wizard at the bottom of this smoking hole, and I want you to get me there."